mpbarlow/laravel-vue-component-helper/README.md

 Return this component’s injector, which can be used to insert the component as a custom HTML tag.
 This is the method used by the `@vue_component` directive.
 - - - -

-`mount(string $to = '' , string $var = '') : ComponentMounter`
+`mount(?string $to = null , ?string $var = null) : ComponentMounter`

 Return this component’s mounter, which can be used to insert the component via a render function with the Vue constructor.
 This is the method used by the `@vue_mount` directive.

-`string $to = ''`:  The selector for the DOM element that the root Vue instance should mount to.
+`?string $to = null`:  The selector for the DOM element that the root Vue instance should mount to.
 If this is not supplied, the default value in the config is used.

-`string $var = ''`:  The JavaScript variable name that the root Vue instance should be assigned to.
+`?string $var = null`:  The JavaScript variable name that the root Vue instance should be assigned to.
 If this is not supplied, the default value in the config is used.
 If `null` is used, the root instance is not assigned to a variable.
 - - - -

 **ComponentInjector**, **ComponentMounter**, and **DependencyRenderer**